YukunJ/Teach-Myself-CPP/Socket-Programming/README.md

 Our main reference is the open source book <[Network Programming Using Internet Sockets](https://beej.us/guide/bgnet/)> by Beej.

+For those impatient, I make up a utility header file [socket_utils.h](./sample_src/socket_utils.h).
+Feel free to use it.

 ---
 #### What is a Socket?